herrera-luis/example-docker-secrets/README.md

 - The syntax declaration is necessary for compilation, so don't remove it in the Dockerfile

-**NOTE: This example uses buildkit, so you need to enable it.
+**NOTE: This example uses buildkit, so you need to enable it (DOCKER_BUILDKIT=1).
 You can found more information about this feature here: https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds**